-Summer is officially on its way and while you may love the warmer weather, unfortunately forklifts do not.
+Summer is officially on its way, and while you may love the warmer weather, unfortunately forklifts do not.
 The humid summer heat can cause problems for forklifts, and when left unchecked, these problems can result in high repair bills and significant downtime.
+Knowing how to protect your forklift from harsh environments may seem like a difficult task, but with certified professional advice from LiftOne, it doesn’t have to be!

 Jump to Sections: